 Virtual fundraisers are not only less expensive to run, but they also give you more opportunities to include your mission in your annual events.
 Online events make it easy to share videos, emails, and pictures.
 People are also more focused on what you have to say online as there are not as many distractions.

-Organizations like Covenant House have added a virtual sleep out to their repertoire and have embraced the social distancing required while still raising funds.
+Organizations like Covenant House have added a virtual sleep out to their repertoire and have embraced social distancing while still raising funds.

 These events give attendees a taste of how the homeless population lives each day.
 The mission of these organizations is shared through this experience.
 Attendees can raise funds by finding sponsors to donate based on the hours they last outside.

-If your organization is located outside the United States, a virtual cooking class can be a great way to include your mission in an event.
+A virtual cooking class can be a great way to include your mission in a fun and memorable event!
 Ask a well-known chef to teach a course online and invite your supporters to visit your location with their taste buds.
 While they learn how to cook a tasty meal, you can share beneficiaries’ stories and give a virtual tour of your organization.

 Webinars can be hours or even days long.
 In the past, these events may have scared away some nonprofit organizations.
-Still, with more people stuck at home, their interest can be peaked by an interesting topic or learning experience.
+But many potential attendees’ interests can be peaked by an interesting topic or learning experience.

-Your donors have more time on their hands and can finally open a good book to read.
+Many of your donors love to open a good book to read.
 Why not start a virtual book club and offer a few suggestions to educate your donors on the need for your services and the work you do?

 Can you find a way to inform your supporters in an entertaining way?
 Do your donors know what you do?
 Why not challenge them to a trivia night about your organization or include a few questions about your nonprofit with other demanding trivia queries?

-A trivia game night can easily be held using Zoom or other virtual apps.
+A trivia game night can easily be held using Zoom, Airmeet, or other virtual apps.
 Attendees can pay a small fee to join the game and set up a personal fundraising page to gain sponsors.
-Your nonprofit can find sponsors to give gifts to the winners as an extra incentive to join.
+Your nonprofit can also find sponsors to give gifts to the winners as an extra incentive to join.

 Movies are another way to spread the word about the work you are doing.
 Some donors may not want to join a book club but will jump at the chance to watch a new movie.
 Is there a film that talks about the work you do or shows the need in a compelling way?
 Invite supporters to watch the movie together online and create a page for viewers to chat and raise donations for the organization.